On the Origin of the "Influencing Machine" in Schizophrenia: Literature

 In the novel One Flew Over the Cuckoo's Nest, the narrator, "Chief" Bromden, believes that the psychiatric ward in which he is committed (including the staff) is a machine in the service of a broader "Combine" – his name for technological society.
 This portrayal has been described as one of the best-known fictional examples of an "influencing machine" patient.

-Activist Jerry Mander's book Four Arguments for the Elimination of Television argues for the complete removal of television from our lives because of its ill effects.
+Activist Jerry Mander's book Four Arguments for the Elimination of Television argues for the complete removal of television from human lives because of its alleged ill effects.
 Mander gives the example of Tausk's "Influencing machine" as being a parallel for television: "Doubtless you have noticed that this 'influencing machine' sounds an awful lot like television ...
 In any event, there is no question that television does what the schizophrenic fantasy says it does.
 It places in our minds images of reality which are outside our experience.
 The pictures come in the form of rays from a box.
 They cause changes in feeling and ... utter confusion as to what is real and what is not."